-The Serra da Capivara National Park in northeast Brazil bears exceptional testimony to one of the oldest populations to inhabit South America.
-The protected area constitutes and preserves the largest ensemble of archaeological sites as well as the oldest examples of rock art in the Americas.
+Serra da Capivara National Park, in northeast Brazil, bears exceptional testimony to one of the oldest populations to inhabit South America.
+It preserves preserves the largest ensemble of archaeological sites and oldest examples of rock art in the Americas: Boqueirão da Pedra Furada.

 Over 300 archaeological sites have been found within the park, the majority consisting of rock and wall paintings dating from 50,000-30,000 years Before Present.
 Many of the numerous rock shelters in the Serra da Capivara National Park are decorated with rock paintings, some more than 25,000 years old.

-Boqueirão da Pedra Furada is an important collection of over 800 rock shelters located within the Serra da Capivara National Park.
-In 1973, a Brazilian and French team excavating a site located in the southeastern portion of what is now the Serra da Capivara National Park discovered the first finds.
+Boqueirão da Pedra Furada is an important collection of over 800 rock shelters located within the National Park.
+In 1973, a Brazilian and French team excavating a site located in the southeastern portion of what is now the Serra da Capivara National Park, discovered the first finds.

 These include hundreds of rock paintings dating from circa 11,000 years ago.
 Charcoal from very ancient fires and stone shards that may be interpreted as tools suggest the possibility of a human presence prior to the arrival of Clovis people in North America.